HISTORY OF LAND OF OZ

 After some study, I decided on a roll-off roof design.
 To promote thermal equilibrium, I decided to use a raised wood deck rather than a concrete slab.
 The building would be 12 feet X 20 feet, standard stud wall construction, with vinyl siding and a 16-gage corrugated steel roof.
-The interior will be divided into two sections: An 8'X12' Warm Room/Control Room, and a 12' X 12' Telescope Room.
-The roof will roll back just far enough to completely open the Telescope Room, but will still cover the insulated Warm Room, which will have an insulated ceiling.
+The interior will be divided into two sections: An 8'X12' Warm Room/Control Room, and a 12' X 12' Observing Room.
+The roof will roll back just far enough to completely open the Observing Room, but will still cover the Warm Room, which will have a solid insulated ceiling.

 THE PICTURES BELOW SHOW THE CONSTRUCTION OF THE OBSERVATORY BUILDING

 ORIGINAL CONCEPT DRAWING